AdobeDocs/experience-platform.en/help/segmentation/ui/audience-composition.md

 >[!NOTE]
 >
 >This guide explains how to create audiences using Audience Composition.
-To learn how to create audiences, through segment definitions, using the Segment Builder please read the [Segment Builder UI guide](./segment-builder.md).
+To learn how to create audiences through segment definitions using the Segment Builder please read the [Segment Builder UI guide](./segment-builder.md).

 Audience Composition provides a workspace to build and edit audiences, using blocks that are used to represent different actions.